-- Before starting the nebulizer, check that the medication cup is undamaged and firmly in place. - If the nebulizer is used with active humidification, then the particle size of the medication may be affected. - Perform a function test prior to use to verify proper operation.
+- Before starting the nebulizer, check that the medication cup is undamaged and firmly in place. - If a nebulizer and CO2 analyzer are in use simultaneously, the CO2 reading may be affected. - If the nebulizer is used with active humidification, then the particle size of the medication may be affected. - Perform a function test prior to use to verify proper operation.

-- Condensate can collect and occlude ventilator system circuits.
+- When using a nebulizer, the accuracy of the Y sensor measurement may be compromised.
+Remove the Y sensor from the patient circuit when a nebulizer is in use. - Condensate can collect and occlude ventilator system circuits.
 Always position ventilator system circuits so that fluid condensate drains away from the patient. - Do not touch the domed aperture plate in the center of the nebulizer. - Do not use the Aerogen Pro nebulizer unit in the continuous nebulization. - Always maintain the nebulizer in a vertical position (with the filler cap uppermost) while in the patient circuit.
 This position prevents condensate from blocking the nebulizer and ensures proper nebulization. - When removing the nebulizer unit from the patient circuit, always replace the T piece plug to maintain circuit pressure. - The nebulizer unit and T piece, as packaged, are not sterile. - Never use reusable connectors with disposable nebulizer units and vice versa.

-Refer to section Nebulizer function test on page 103.
+Refer to section Nebulizer function test on page 132.

-6.16.3 Use guidelines
+6.20.3 Use guidelines